Businessman Mikati, set to be named premier, meets Lebanese president | Law-Order

 Mikati, who has been prime minister twice before and unlike many Lebanese leaders do not hail from a political bloc or dynasty, did not give any statement after the meeting that formally began consultations to designate a prime minister.
 Like the previous nominee, Saad al-Hariri, he faces major challenges in navigating Lebanon's power-sharing structure to secure an agreement on a cabinet to tackle a crippling financial crisis.

 While Lebanon has been run by a caretaker administration for nearly a year since a huge blast devastated large parts of Beirut, its currency has collapsed, jobs have vanished and banks have frozen accounts.
 The economic freefall is Lebanon's worst crisis since the 1975-90 civil war.
-A senior political source said on Sunday that Hezbollah, a heavily armed Shi'ite Islamist movement that Washington deems a terrorist group, was set to nominate Mikati and that most of the main parliamentary blocs supported the nomination.
+Hezbollah, the heavily armed Shi'ite Islamist movement that Washington deems a terrorist group, nominated Mikati in Monday's consultations and most of the main parliamentary blocs supported the nomination.

 "Today, with signs that hint at the possibility of forming a government ... that's why we named Mikati, to give an extra boost to facilitate forming a government," Muhammad Raad, the leader of Hezbollah's parliamentary bloc told reporters.
 Among Mikati's endorsers was Hariri, who abandoned his effort to form a new government last week after nearly 10 months of failing to agree its makeup with Aoun.